smartcontractkit/full-blockchain-solidity-course-js/README.md

 </p>
 <br/> -->

-Welcome to the repository for the Ultimate Solidity, Blockchain, and Smart Contract - Beginner to Expert Full Course | Javascript Edition FreeCodeCamp course!
+Welcome to the repository for the Ultimate Web3, Full Stack Solidity, and Smart Contract - Beginner to Expert Full Course | Javascript Edition FreeCodeCamp course!

 All code references have both a javascript and a typescript edition.